Introduction Introducing FABDEM: a new complete map of the Earth’s terrain that is shown to be more accurate than existing global elevation datasets.

 This data is ideal for professionals needing to understand flood risk on a global scale or in data-scarce regions of the world.
 Having undertaken extensive validation, published in Environmental Research Letters, the data was shown to be more accurate than other available global DEMs.
 Not only this, but the finer spatial resolution in comparison to some other global DEMs allows smaller topographic features to be represented, such as narrow flow paths which enable users to better represent flow dynamics within narrow valleys.

-For users planning on accessing, reproducing or reselling this data for commercial advantage or monetary gain.
+For users planning on accessing, reproducing or reselling this data for commercial advantage, business use or monetary gain.

-For users intending to use this data for research or private study.
+For users intending to use this data for research purposes.
 Researchers must credit the University of Bristol and Fathom, where data is shown.

 Digital elevation models Do you need a Digital Surface Model (DSM) or a Digital Terrain Model (DTM)?